Maine Federal Criminal Defense Lawyers

 Q: What are the penalties for federal crimes?

 Federal crimes carry a broad range of penalties.
 In some instances, incarceration can last decades and fines can reach as high as in the millions of dollars.
 In order to understand what exactly is at stake in your own personal situation, you need to contact a proven attorney.
-Your Maine federal criminal defense lawyers will help you grasp the full scope of the investigations.
+Your Maine federal criminal defense attorney will help you grasp the full scope of the investigations.
 If you decide that Oberheiden, P.C. is right for you – our firm’s experienced federal defense team will contact the agency or agencies involved and find out the exact details of the investigation against you.

 Q: Am I really guilty of a federal crime?